matthewbrookes/nexmark_timely_faster/README.md

 # NEXMark benchmark for Timely with FASTER

-A lot of this implementation is derived from Moritz Hoffman's implementation in [Megaphone](https://github.com/strymon-system/megaphone)
+A lot of this implementation is derived from the implementation in [Megaphone](https://github.com/strymon-system/megaphone), mostly written by Moritz Hoffman and Frank McSherry.

 ## Running a Query
 Each query can be run for a specified duration (in seconds) and with a given event generation rate